chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## openssl.cnf

-Used for creating the default certs in the Node Manager.
+Used for creating the default certs in the node manager.
 Contains the list of predefined variables for the cert.

 ```
 apigateway/conf/openssl.cnf